Mental Health Experts Urge Revision of the Goldwater Rule

 It is an important contribution to our profession in that it offers a thoughtful consideration of the role of the Goldwater rule in its current form.
 Intensive back-and-forth discussion among the contributors to The Dangerous Case of Donald Trump was devoted to the issue of the Goldwater rule prohibiting diagnosis without a personal interview, and a consensus position was reached.
 This reflected full consideration of the range of concerns raised by the Working Group and the Leadership among the authors.
 The Goldwater rule revision statement can be found below.

-Thomas Singer, M.D., is a psychiatrist and Jungian psychoanalyst practicing in San Francisco, as well as a contributor to The Dangerous Case of Donald Trump and a member of its Leadership Group.
+This post was co-authored by Thomas Singer, M.D., a psychiatrist and Jungian psychoanalyst practicing in San Francisco, as well as a contributor to The Dangerous Case of Donald Trump and a member of its Leadership Group.

 Revising the Goldwater Rule